lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 resumed.
 This is often called 'cooperative multitasking' because one coroutine has to yield for another coroutine to resume.

+`coroutine.wrap` will construct a function which resumes a coroutine.

+    f = coroutine.wrap(coco)
+    print(f()) -- 1
+    print(f()) -- 2
+    print(f()) -- 3
+    print(f()) -- nil

+(This is convenient, but if there is a problem an error will be raised and will need to be handled.
+With  `coroutine.resume` the first returned value is the status; if it's `false` then the second value is the error, just like `pcall`.)

+This is exactly what Lua considers a simple iterator: a function which can be repeatedly called,  returning new values and indicating the end with a `nil`.

+Coroutines help in making iterators where the logic is not so straightforward as the previous examples.
+Consider the following data structure:

+T = {
+    value = 10,
+    left = {
+        value = 20,
+        left = {value = 40},
+        right = {value = 50},
+    },
+    right = {
+        value = 30
+    }
+}

+This kind of structure is often called a _tree_, in this case a binary tree because there are at most two branches at each note.
+The end nodes are often called _leaves_ because they have no branches.

+A recursive function for printing all the values s easy to write

+    function traverse(t)
+        if t.left then traverse(t.left) end
+        print (t.value)
+        if t.right then traverse(t.right) end
+    end

+    traverse(T)
+    -->
+    40
+    20
+    50
+    10
+    30

+This function will keep visiting the left branches until there isn't any, so it first visits `left = {value = 20..` and then `left = {value = 40}`; this node has no `left` so it prints out `value` (40), and so on.

+Now comes the key part: replace the `print` with `coroutine.yield` and turn it into a coroutine:

+    function traverse(t)
+        if t.left then traverse(t.left) end
+        coroutine.yield (t.value)
+        if t.right then traverse(t.right) end
+    end

+    c = coroutine.create(traverse)
+    print(coroutine.resume(c,T)) -- true   40
+    print(coroutine.resume(c,T)) -- true    20

+This can be made into an iterator if we make a function of no arguments from this
+coroutine:

+    function tree_iter(t)
+        return coroutine.wrap(function()
+            return traverse(t)
+        end)
+    end

+    for v in tree_iter(T) do print(v) end
+     -->
+    40
+    20
+    50
+    10
+    30

+`tree_iter` returns the iterator.
+Each time it is called, the coroutine yields, returning the value of the node.
+We keep yielding until the function finishes, when it returns `nil`.

 ## Programs

 Lua is often called a 'scripting langauge' which implies that it is only suitable